pavel-palta/course-dbt/greenery/submissions/week3.md

 #### 3. Question to think about: Why might certain products be converting at higher/lower rates than others?
 We don't actually have data to properly dig into this, but we can make some hypotheses.

-- appealing design, photos and descriptions of a product;
+- appealing design, quality of photos and descriptions of a product;

-- ratins and reviews, external and on the website;
+- ratings and reviews, external and on the website;

 - product availability;